John-Duria/Config-On-Prem---ADDS---Azure/README.md

         Click on "Virtual machines" in the left-hand menu.

     Create New Virtual Machine for Domain Controller:
-        Click "+ Add" to create a new virtual machine.
+        Click "+ Create" to create a new virtual machine.
         Configure the following settings:
             Subscription: Choose your Azure subscription.
             Resource Group: Create a new resource group (e.g., MyResourceGroup).